SuchithraChandrasekaran/Devops_Projects_Learnings/01Project/README.md

 # Log Archive Tool

 A command-line tool to archive logs by compressing them with date and time, storing them in a new directory.
-This helps keep your system clean by removing old logs while maintaining compressed archives for future reference.
+This helps keep the system clean by removing old logs while maintaining compressed archives for future reference.

 ---